 When combined, these elements give the window its final rating, which is independently verified by the BFRC.

+An A-Rated window is one of the highest performing windows on the market in terms of energy efficiency, heat retention and overall performance.
+A-Rated windows help reduce energy bills and can prevent heat from escaping your home.
 Generally, the higher a window’s rating, the more it will cost.
 However, improvements in window technology means that reputable companies will now offer A+ rated windows as standard.
-Just remember that over the lifetime of a window, the initial outlay should be more than recouped in reduced energy bills (not to mention the fact that your property will be warmer, quieter and more comfortable).
+Just remember that over the lifetime of a window, the initial outlay should be more than recouped in reduced energy bills (not to mention the fact that your property will be warmer, quieter, and more comfortable).

 Find out more about A+ Rated windows offered by Stormclad here.

 ‘A’ rated windows have a U-value of around 1.4.
 A U-value is the rate of transfer of heat through a structure, divided by the difference in temperature throughout that structure.
 The better insulation properties a structure has, the smaller the U-value will be.